ashwanibakshi/nest_curd_mongodb/README.md

-#### This is a simple project in which curd operations are performend using nest.js with mongodb.
+#### This is a simple project in which curd operations are performed using nest.js with mongodb.

 ## Installation